maheshwaghmare/wp-reactjs-plugin/README.md

 - If you have WP CLI setup then activate plugin with command `wp plugin activate wp-reactjs-plugin` press Enter. or
 - Simply goto `Plugins` and activate **WP ReactJs Plugin**.

+## Install All Dependancies

+- Execute command `npm install` to install all the dependancies.

+## How plugin works?

+In plugin there are two main files.

+- `/src/index.jsx` // React JS file.
+- `/dist/bundle.js` // Compiled JS file.

+The file `bundle.js` is auto generate from the `index.jsx` which is configure in the file `webpack.config.js`

+## How to work on ReactJS?

+Note that the changes from the the `index.jsx` does not reflect until we compile and build the `bundle.js`.

+- Use command `npm run build` to compile and build.
+- Use command `npm run dev` while development.
+This command auto compile and build the `bundle.js` after we save change from the file `index.jsx`.

+See video: